s-utkarsh/s-utkarsh.github.io/k_lattice.md

     ```
 - Of course for the second method, replace XXXXX by whatever number of files are present in that directory.

-7. Finding the thermal conductivity, <b> The easy part! </b>  (Well everything is relative isn't it?)
+VII.
+Finding the thermal conductivity, <b> The easy part! </b>  (Well everything is relative isn't it?)

 - Step 1: phono3py --cf3 disp-{00001..XXXXX}/vasprun.xml # for first method, collect all at same place for second method
  - Step 2: phono3py --dim="2 2 2" -c POSCAR-unitcell
  - Final step!! - phono3py --fc3 --fc2 --dim="2 2 2" --mesh="21 21 21" -c POSCAR-unitcell --br  --tmin=270 --tmax=1000 --tstep=10
  - <b>Important :</b> Check convergence with --mesh as well and use a value at which <b>&kappa;<sub>L</sub></b> plateaus.

-8. Visualizing results:
+VIII.
+Visualizing results:

 - Use hdfview (on ubuntu)
  - Off diagonal elements: Thermal conductivity is a tensor, so you might get off diagonal elements in some cases due to ENMAX (cutoff) not being large enough.
 In most cases, it would be neglegible compared to <b>&kappa;<sub>xx</sub></b>, <b>&kappa;<sub>yy</sub></b> and <b>&kappa;<sub>zz</sub></b> values.

-9. We're DONE.
+IX.
+We're DONE.
 Yaaay!!
 Treat yourself to a chocolate.